IhateCreatingUserNames2/AuraCEAF/Tuning_Guide.md

 This guide explains how to adjust agent behavior, intelligence, and internal states through core module configurations.

-## 1. Agency Module - Future Simulation

-**File:** `ceaf_core/agency_module.py`

-The Agency Module is the prefrontal cortex—it decides what to do before acting.
-By default, `simulation_depth` is 0 everywhere, meaning the agent doesn't simulate consequences.

 ### Adjust LLM PROVIDER